Erythronium dens-canis ‘Old Aberdeen’

 Erythronium dens-canis ‘Old Aberdeen’ is a bulbous perennial which grows up to 15-20cm in height.
-Early flowering with beautiful mottled leaves, this dogs tooth voilet has stunning deep purple/pink flowers with inky blue anthers and golden brown markings at the base of the petals, which are charmingly reflexed.
-Their leaves die back in June, with the bulbs becoming dormant over the summer.
-Leaves will appear again in early March, and the flowers shortly afterwards.
+Early flowering with beautiful mottled leaves, this dogs tooth violet has stunning deep purple/pink flowers with inky blue anthers and golden brown markings at the base of the petals, which are charmingly reflexed.
+Their leaves die back in June and appear again in early March, and the flowers shortly afterwards.

 Please note: We send these to you as dormant, freshly lifted, flowering size bulbs from July through to September ready for potting up or planting directly into the garden.